adamranieri/2301-ReactNative/SQL/sql.md

 - ```select * from person where salary > (select avg(salary) from person);```

 ### Views
-- store the results of a query
+- Store the results of a query